AndriiShybaiev/ADIpractice4app/README.md

 # ADIpractice4app

+This is the final practice project for "Aplicaciones Distribuidas en Internet" subject for Univercity of Alicante, a front end application developed on Angular framework.
+- 3 CRUD method sets for 'Usuarios','Matriculas','Contratos' entities
+- User authentication using JWT
+- Angular Routing
+- Angular Material and Bootstrap design components

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.10.
+project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.10.

 ## Development server